Chart Color Schemes

 Employment

-Employment performance in Wyndham Vale - North has been below expectations when compared to most other areas nationally
+Wyndham Vale - North has seen below average employment performance when compared to national benchmarks

-Wyndham Vale - North has an educated workforce with professional services well-represented.
-The unemployment rate was 8.3% as of June 2025.
+Wyndham Vale - North has a well-educated workforce with professional services being strongly represented.
+The unemployment rate was 8.4% as of an unspecified date, with estimated employment growth of 5.2% over the past year.

 Frequently Asked Questions - Employment